willianmh/aws/README.md

 hosts
 ```

+They are all copied to remote on run.py.

 The _hosts_ file is important to run mpi application, it must be moved to /etc/hosts.
-The script will edit _hosts.old_ and add the necessary lines.
+The run.py edit _hosts.old_ and add the necessary lines.
-Don't worry, the run.py script do the job for you.

 The _private_ip_ and _hostname_ are important to configure ssh keys on remote.
 They can also be used as _hostfile_ with mpirun.